Variational Inference for Deblending Crowded Starfields: The Generative Model

-Here, $\mathcal{P}^b$ is the point spread function (PSF) for band $b$ and $I^{b}$ is the background intensity.
-The PSF is a function

-describing the appearance of a stellar point source at any 2D position of the image (but ignoring pixelation).
-Our PSF model is a weighted average between a Gaussian ``core" and a power-law ``wing," as described in~\cite{Xin2018psf}.
+Here, $\mathcal{P}_b$ is the point spread function (PSF) for band $b$ and $I_b$ is the background intensity.
+The PSF is a function $\mathcal{P}_b : \Reals \times \Reals \mapsto \Reals^+$, describing the appearance of a stellar point source at any 2D position of the image.
+Our PSF model is a weighted average between a Gaussian ``core" and a power-law ``wing" as described in~\cite{Xin2018psf}.
 For each band, the PSF has the form